topfunky/katacoda-dev/consul-connect/intro.md

 # Consul Connect

-In this hands-on lab, you'll start two services and connect them over a secure proxy with Consul Connect.
+In this hands-on lab, you'll start two services and connect them over an encrypted proxy with Consul Connect.

 The front end will be a dashboard that displays a number.
-The backend will be a counting service that increments a number every time it is asked for one.
+The backend will be a counting service that serves a JSON feed with a constantly incrementing number.

+The front end uses websockets to update its user interface every few seconds with fresh data from the backend counting service.

+You'll spend most of your time executing commands against our demo applications (`dashboard` and `counting`), but Consul works to help services discover each other and connect through encrypted proxies.

-We've configured Consul for you, so it's ready to go.
+We've configured Consul for you and started a single agent, so it's ready to go.
 Let's get started!